 First round statistics.
-Observed FOMs for the CBD p-TCM films ranged from 25 to 304 μS and were reproducible at a given experimental condition, as shown in the box plot in Figure 2a.
+Observed FOMs for the CBD p-TCM films ranged from 11 to 193 μ S and were reproducible at a given experimental condition, as shown in the box plot in Figure 2.
 Analysis of variance (ANOVA) was employed to determine the relative influence of each of the 4 factors on the observed FOM.
 The p-values for all factors were small, showing that all the factors influence the FOM of the films (Table S2).
-Figure 2b compares the fraction of the total variance associated with each factor (the residual variance, see Table S2, is not included such that the contributions add to 1).
-It can be seen that the Cu/(Cu+Zn) and the Na2EDTA concentration are the most influential factors while the process temperature contributes the least variance.
-For this reason, we decided to exclude the temperature from the ML model.
+Figure 3 compares the fraction of the total variance associated with each factor (the residual variance, see Table S2, is not included such that the contributions add to 1).
+It can be seen that Cu/(Cu+Zn) and the Na2EDTA concentration are the most influential factors while the process temperature and time contribute approximately equally, but to a lesser degree.
+As a result, we will use all 4 parameters in the subsequent machine learning regression and in the second round of optimization.

-Figure 2. (a) Boxplot of FOMs grouped by set and (b) analysis of variance and factor evaluation from the first round of optimization.
+Figure 2.
+Boxplot of FOMs grouped by set from the first round DOE.

+Figure 3.
+Analysis of variance and factor evaluation from the first round DOE.

 Cross validation and first round optimization.
-Support vector regression (SVR) models with a radial basis function (RBF) employs a kernel function of the form: ^{68-71}
+Support vector regression (SVR) models with a radial basis function (RBF) employs a kernel function of the form: ^{77-80}